Suite 1900 • Milwaukee, Wisconsin 53202

 In my monthly video message, posted below, I discuss some issues regarding columns which I write on family law issues.
 Starting soon, I will resume writing for the Wisconsin Law Journal, which affords me the opportunity to be more provocative.

 Do you have an issue in family law which might be on interest to practitioners?
-Send me an e-mail!
+Contact me by using this form.

 • • •